sahilsGit/scalable-notifications-service/README.md

 ## System Overview

-This project implements a minimal concept as to how notifications can be handled at scale.
-Built using a microservices architecture with event driven communication patterns, it handles reliable delivery across multiple channels with minimal coupling between components.
+This project implements a scalable notification system built on a microservices architecture.
+It uses event-driven communication to ensure reliable message delivery across multiple channels, while maintaining loose coupling between services

 For simplicity all the services are managed by a single `docker-compose` file, but in real-world scenario it can orchestrated using `kubernetes` or something.